 These are all good questions, and questions you have a right to ask.

-Child Protective Services (CPS) is a division of Washington State’s Department of Social and Health Services (DSHS).
+Child Protective Services (CPS) is a division of Washington State’s Department of Children, Youth, and Families (DCYF).
 Its task is to investigate reports of child abuse and neglect.
 It may feel like CPS has all the power in an investigation because they come from a government agency, but you have rights, too.
 It’s important, especially in a tense situation like a CPS investigation, to remember these rights and to stick up for yourself (and by extension, for your kids).

 The Right to Discipline Your Kids